 “We had expected that the first-half growth we had seen in the industrial and automotive markets would continue into the third quarter, and in fact it has,” Ron Slaymaker, vice president of investor relations, said on a conference call.

-Texas Instruments shares (TXN:US) rose 1.4 percent to $40.31 at yesterday’s close in New York.
-They slipped to $40.02 in extended trading after the midquarter update.
+Texas Instruments shares (TXN:US) rose 1.4 percent to $40.31 at the close in New York.
+They slipped to $39.92 after the midquarter update.
 The stock has gained 30 percent this year, compared with a 28 percent increase in the Philadelphia Semiconductor Index.

 Under Chief Executive Officer Richard Templeton, Texas Instruments is exiting the market for digital chips used in smartphones and tablets.
 Cutting that division has been limiting revenue since last year.

 While the shift has eased the company’s dependence on the mobile-device market, Texas Instruments supplies cheaper components such as power-regulation chips and audio processors for phones.
 Its products are also used as power regulators in PCs.

 To contact the reporter on this story: Ian King in San Francisco at email@example.com

 To contact the editor responsible for this story: Pui-Wing Tam at firstname.lastname@example.org